Structural Interventions in Networks

 According to equation \eqref{eq:aggregate partial}, this characteristic intervention leads to the reduction of aggregate action by $-\mathbf{b}_{S}^{\prime }\left( \mathbf{G} \right) \Delta \boldsymbol{\theta }_{S}=d_{S}(\mathbf{G},\boldsymbol{\theta } )$ in equation \eqref{KP index}.
 Therefore, Lemma \ref{key group} follows immediately after showing the equivalence between a structural intervention (removal of a set of nodes) to a characteristic intervention (decreasing $\boldsymbol{\theta }_{S}$ by $\Delta \boldsymbol{\theta }_{S}$).
 Consequently, the key group program \eqref{P-keygroup} can be reformulated as

-When $k=1$, taking $S=\left\{ i\right\} $, we obtain $d_{i}(\mathbf{G}, \boldsymbol{\theta })=\frac{b_{i}\left( \mathbf{G}\right) b_{i}\left( \mathbf{G},\boldsymbol{\theta }\right) }{m_{ii}\left( \mathbf{G}\right) }$ by equation \eqref{KP index}, which coincides with key player index in \cite{Ballester2006}.
+When $k=1$, taking $S=\left\{ i\right\} $, we obtain $d_{i}(\mathbf{G}, \boldsymbol{\theta })=\frac{b_{i}\left( \mathbf{G}\right) b_{i}\left( \mathbf{G},\boldsymbol{\theta }\right) }{m_{ii}\left( \mathbf{G}\right) }$ by equation \eqref{KP index}, which coincides with the key player index in \cite{Ballester2006}.
 To the best of our knowledge, there is no analogous simple expression for the key group index (or the intercentrality index) with $ k\geq 2$, except for the definition.
-As a non-trivial generalization of the key player index, Lemma \ref{key group} uses self-loops and centralities of the removed players to construct the key group index.
-Thus, we can conveniently identify the key group from the information in the matrix $\mathbf{M}\left( \mathbf{G}\right) $ without re-computing the new equilibrium after the removal of nodes.
-Furthermore, the analytically simplicity of the expression in Lemma \ref{key group} enables us to make inference regarding the key group.
+As a nontrivial generalization of the key player index, Lemma \ref{key group} uses the self-loops and centralities of the removed players to construct the key group index.
+Thus, we can conveniently identify the key group from the information in the matrix $\mathbf{M}\left( \mathbf{G}\right) $ without recomputing the new equilibrium after the removal of nodes.
+Furthermore, the analytical simplicity of the expression in Lemma \ref{key group} enables us to draw inference regarding the key group.

 \begin{pro} Assume $\boldsymbol{\theta} =\mathbf{1}$.
 Consider two subsets, $S$ and $S^{\prime }$,

 \begin{enumerate} \item[(i)] if $S\subseteq (\subset)S^{\prime }$, then $d_{S}\left( \mathbf{G} ,\boldsymbol{1}\right) \leq (<) d_{S^{\prime }}\left( \mathbf{G},\boldsymbol{ 1}\right) $;